 CPA, CA (Toronto, ON) - Term of Office: 2023-2026

-Mr. Lehman is an Audit Partner with KPMG based in Toronto, Ontario.
-Mr. Lehman specializes in Consumer and Industrial Market practice with public, private and multi-national companies.
+Mark Lehman is an Audit Partner with KPMG based in Toronto, Ontario, and he specializes in Consumer and Industrial Market practice with public, private and multi-national companies.
 He is a seasoned finance professional with over 30 years experience in public accounting.

 Throughout his career, Mark has gained significant experience in many different Boardroom settings and has developed a strong understanding of Board Governance.
 Mark has served a variety of companies, large and small, including not- for-profit organizations and Family Foundations, as well as pharmaceutical and biopharmaceutical, consumer goods, transportation, service sector and manufacturing companies.

 Mark has an understanding of the challenges in working with volunteer boards through personal volunteer experience, including religious and academic Boards and Advisory Boards.
-He is a member of Diabetes Canada’s Audit, Investment & Risk Committee and is a Director on the National Diabetes Trustee Corp.
+He is a member of Diabetes Canada’s Audit, Investment & Risk Committee and is the Chair of the National Diabetes Trustee Corp.
 Board.

 Toronto, ON – Term of Office: 2021-2024

 Lorraine Lipscombe, MD, MSc, FRCPC, is a practicing endocrinologist and diabetes researcher.
 Her current roles include: Staff Physician, Division of Endocrinology, Department of Medicine, Women’s College Hospital; Senior Adjunct Scientist, ICES; Professor of the Department of Medicine, Faculty of Medicine and Institute of Health Policy, Management and Evaluation, Dalla Lana School of Public Health, University of Toronto; and Director of the Novo Nordisk Network for Healthy Populations at University of Toronto.

 While Lorraine’s clinical practice includes patients with both type 1 and type 2 diabetes, her two areas of focus are women with gestational diabetes and young adults with type 1 diabetes.